grafana/mimir/docs/sources/architecture/store-gateway.md

 ### Index cache

-The store-gateway can use a cache to speed up lookups of postings and series from TSDB blocks indexes.
+The store-gateway can use a cache to speed up lookups of series and labels from TSDB blocks indexes.
 Two backends are supported:

 - `inmemory`
 - `memcached`